KaitlynParsons/Tutorials/blockchain/README.md

 # Blockchain
-Purpose of this is to learn the basics of blockchain.
+Purpose of this is to learn the basics of how the blockchain works.